 Decision made then: BMW has shot itself in the foot so badly that a viable EV has come into play, and that’s now what we’ll do, with some degree of relief.
 My friend, Frank Boosman, has also made the point that the Model 3 upgrades seem remarkably good value compared to trying to configure a 3-series.
 Having been through just that process, I completely agree with him, and any erstwhile BMW owner will probably fall upon Tesla with cries of relief at having the pain of greed-priced options taken from them, let alone not having to deal with BMW sales dweebs.
 I’ve also just learned ‘fremdschämen’ from Frank, and will be forever grateful to him for that.

-Ironically, BMW has made serious strides in their own EV programme: in their respective niches, the i3 and i8 are fine examples.
-Unfortunately – and here I suspect the classic internecine corporate mistake of trying to avoid cannibalising their own market – there’s nothing in the middle, between the urban utility of the i3 and the GT pretensions of the i8.
-This creates a hole in their offerings into which most of us would be looking.
-It appears that the next i-car won’t appear until 2021, which strikes me as gratuitously missing the boat, after a promising start.
-The Jaguar then may turn out to be the only viable alternative to the Model 3 for us, and time will tell there, as more details become available.
+So BMW now has a huge hole in their offerings, into which most of us would be looking with some disbelief.
+It appears that the next i-car won’t appear until 2021, which strikes me as gratuitously missing the boat, after their promising start.
+So now the Jaguar may turn out to be the only viable alternative to the Model 3 for us, and time will tell there, as more details become available.
+Audi and Mercedes are a little way behind, but their offerings look to be variants on the legacy body plan of combustion engines, rather than the clean-sheet approach taken by Tesla and now Jaguar.

 We’re also keeping our eye on the window of government incentives for EVs, a window that will naturally close as they become more accessible and therefore universal.
 Right now, there are impressive levels of capital write-down if running one as a company vehicle, zero vehicle excise duty and, in Scotland at least, interest free government loans of £35,000 for private buyers and up to £100,000 for company buyers.
 So as soon as the right vehicle hits the market, it makes complete sense to jump.
 But already, thanks to the attitude of BMW’s dealers and Elon’s vision, it now looks as though we’ve already bought our last internal combustion engine car – we just didn’t realise it at the time.
 Who’d have thought that, even a handful of years ago?